datanucleus/docs-datanucleus/src/site/markdown/documentation/development/tests.md

 2. Look at the available model samples and choose one.
 3. Write your unit test, extending one of the common base classes, for example __JDOPersistenceTestCase__, or __JPAPersistenceTestCase__
 4. Run your test.
-5. Raise a JIRA and attach your testcase to the issue
+5. Raise an issue and attach your testcase to the issue

 ### Alternate Test Configurations